Bourbaki00/HandWrittenDigits/README.md

 ```

 ## Navigation
-- eval.py : stores the code for evaluating the model
+- classification/eval.py : stores the code for evaluating the model
-- utils.py : stores the code for training the architecture on MNIST
+- classification/utils.py : stores the code for training the architecture on MNIST
-- model.py : initializes the architecture
+- classification/model.py : initializes the architecture
-- pretrained : has the trained model
+- classification/pretrained : has the trained model

 ## Models